50+ Things To Do in Yellowstone National Park in 2022: Hiking, Overlooks & More

 Firehole Canyon Road is a one way, two mile side road with a waterfall, river views and chances to spot wildlife.
 Firehole Falls is a 40 foot tall waterfall that is beautiful for a quick stop.
-Firehole River is sometimes available for swimming but is currently closed as of June 2021.
+Firehole River is sometimes available for swimming but was closed as of June 2021.

 43. Osprey Falls

 If you are an experienced hiker, the hike to Osprey Falls is highly rewarding.
 The trail totals 8.3 miles with a total of 1,811 elevation gain.
 You will reach an impressively beautiful waterfall after scrambling down a steep and rocky path.